slaffer-au/vx_vagrant_one_stop_demo/README.md

 ### _A two-tier, nine switch topology of Cumulus VX switches and three Ubuntu hosts with a range of topologies which can be deployed with Ansible automation._

 ### Tools Used
+This has been developed and tested on Mac OSX.
+All tools used are also available and used the same way on major Linux distributions.
+VirtualBox and Vagrant are available natively in Windows, however Ansible is not.
+There are [guides](https://servercheck.in/blog/running-ansible-within-windows) on how to get Ansible working on Windows using Cygwin, but this has not been tested.
+If possible, use OSX or Linux for this demo.

 ##### Cumulus VX:
 Cumulus Linux is unleashing the power of Open Networking with a network operating system that runs on top of industry standard networking hardware.
 This demonstration utilises Cumulus VX, a community-supported virtual appliance that enables cloud admins and network engineers to preview and test Cumulus Networks technology at zero cost.